Complete Working Holiday Visa Australia Checklist (Subclass 417)

-Whether you are planning to settle in one place or keep moving, you need some accommodation.
+Whether you are planning to settle in one place or keep moving around, you will need some accommodation.

 Hostels can be great for the first few weeks, but after a while, you will probably be sick of them.

-Gumtree is a great option to find an apartment or room.
+Gumtree is a great option to find an apartment or a room.

 If you are looking to rent out an apartment, keep in mind that most leases are minimum for a year and apartments come unfurnished.